abdullahkokbiyik/dictionary_for_morons/README.md

-# improve your language skills
+# Create your own Dictionary

+  You create can own dictionary with two languages.
   Improve your language skills.
-  You create can own dictionary with two languages.

 ## Prerequisites